axon4/joke-teller/README.md

-# Joke Teller
+# Joke-Teller

-* Destress with a joke or two with this joke teller.
+* deStress with monoTone text-to-speech--jokes
-* Replay button if you want to hear the joke again, and a copy button to add to clipboard.
+* rePlay funny jokes you want to hear aGain
+* copy joke-text to clipBoard

 ## Stack